Derbyshire Heritage Walks (Adrian Brown)

 The village of Ashford-in-the-Water is quite easy to access by public transport, as it is served by the hourly High Peak Buses "Transpeak" service running between Derby and Buxton.
 Besides Derby and Buxton, the buses also call at Belper, Cromford, Matlock Bath and Matlock.

 To access Ashford-in-the-Water from Manchester, take one of the regular train services from Manchester Piccadilly to Buxton, and change to the "Transpeak" outside Buxton Station.
-Please note that, at present, the 7:49am weekday and Saturday train does not arrive into Buxton until 8:44am, which would give you just 3 minutes to exit the station and get to the bus stop outside.
-As this is difficult to do, you would be much better taking the 6:49am train, which arrives into Buxton at 7:50am, and finding somewhere in Buxton to have a drink before catching the "Transpeak" to Ashford-in-the-Water.
-Unfortunately, using the train isn't really an option for Sundays and Bank Holidays, as the first train does not arrive into Buxton until 9:58am, which is too late to connect with the bus.
+Please note that, at present, the 7:52am weekday and Saturday train does not arrive into Buxton until 8:47am, which is too late to take the "Transpeak" from outside the station.
+As a result, you will need to take the 6:48am train, which arrives into Buxton at 7:48am, and then find somewhere in Buxton to have a drink before catching the "Transpeak" to Ashford-in-the-Water.
+Unfortunately, using the train isn't really an option for Sundays and Bank Holidays, as the first train does not arrive into Buxton until 9:51am, which is too late to connect with the bus.

-If travelling from Sheffield, Ashford-in-the-Water can be reached on weekdays by taking the 7:33am TM Travel 215 bus service from Sheffield to Bakewell, arriving at 8:30am.
-You then have 19 minutes wait for the 8:49am "Transpeak" departure to Ashford-in-the-Water, arriving at 8:53am.
-Unfortuately, as the 215 bus service does not run at weekends and Bank Holidays, it is not an option for those times, and the only option for a Saturday is to take the train south from Sheffield to Derby to join the "Transpeak" there.
-On Sundays, the options are a lot better, as you can take the 8:33am TM Travel 218 bus service from Sheffield to Bakewell, and then join the 9:59am "Transpeak" service from there to Ashford-in-the-Water.
+If travelling from Sheffield, Ashford-in-the-Water can be reached on weekdays by taking the 7:30am TM Travel 215 bus service from Sheffield to Bakewell, arriving at 8:30am.
+You then have 19 minutes wait for the 8:49am "Transpeak" departure to Ashford-in-the-Water, arriving at 8:54am.
+Unfortunately, as the 215 bus service does not run at weekends and Bank Holidays, it is not an option for those times, and the only option for a Saturday is to take the train south from Sheffield to Derby to join the "Transpeak" there.
+On Sundays, the options are a lot better, as you can take the 8:30am TM Travel 218 bus service from Sheffield to Bakewell, and then join the 9:59am "Transpeak" service from there to Ashford-in-the-Water.

 Ashford-in-the-Water only has one very small public car park.
 However, as this only has around 8 spaces, it is usually full and so not really an option.
 As none of our scheduled walks finish in the village, you would also need to use the bus to get back there in order to collect your car.
 As a result, it is much more practical to park in Bakewell, in either the Bakewell Bridge or Agricultural Centre car parks, and use the "Transpeak" to get to Ashford-in-the-Water for the start of your walk there.